UW-Statistics/gatesweb/docs/country_selection/Nigeria/CN_NUTS_C_HA2.md

 ---
 # Stunting rate

-This Indicator represents the percentage of children 12-23 months who had received DPT 3 vaccination
+This Indicator represents the percentage of children stunted (below -2 SD of height for age according to the WHO standard)

 ## Prevalance map